Vital Parenting Skills For A Healthy Middle Childhood

 Medically reviewed by April Justice, LICSW

-Middle childhood is the period of life between six and 12.
-During this time, a child learns skills that will help them develop friendships and other relationships throughout their lives.
+Middle childhood is the period of life between six and 12 years of age.
+During this point in their child development, young children learn skills that will help them develop friendships and other relationships throughout their lives.
 Children between six and 12 may also learn about different roles and responsibilities, like completing chores and respecting others.
+They may also begin exploring their independence, where a child’s bedroom can become their personal safe space instead of staying by your side at all times.
 As a result, these years can be vital, and a child at this age may benefit from trying different pathways and hobbies to get to know themselves and their place in the world.

 In early childhood, a child learns emotional control and attachments, cognitive skills, language skills, and motor skills.
 They often develop these skills and abilities further as they age and work through middle childhood.
 If they don't learn these skills during their early childhood, it can lead to deficiencies in their later life and may cause them to experience challenges as they enter middle childhood.
 They may also have difficulty in their adulthood due to this delay.